GongSiqiu/quantum/markdown/3-Boson sampling/Gaussian Boson Sampling.md

 ## Challenge

-1. reliable sources
-   of single photons
+1. reliable sources of single photons

-2. The most crucial resource for performing the GBS is degenerate squeezed vacuum state with high efficiency and high purity, simul- taneously.
+2. The most crucial resource for performing the GBS is degenerate squeezed vacuum state with high efficiency and high purity, simultaneously.
 Possible frequency correlation in the PDC will either reduce the Hong-Ou-Mandel quantum interference visibility or reduce the efficiency by passive spectral filtering